Start planning your trip

 There's also a convenient delivery service if you're planning to go sightseeing after arriving at the airport!
 You can either have your device delivered to you or even to a friend's house in Japan.

-The Shinjuku Counter is easily accessible.
-It's 12 minutes on foot from JR Shinjuku Station, or a one-minute walk from Tokyo Metro Higashi-Shinjuku Station.
-You'll find the office on the building's fifth floor.
+The Shinjuku Counter is a 12-minute walk from JR Shinjuku Station or just a one-minute walk from Tokyo Metro Higashi-Shinjuku Station.
+The office is located on the building’s fifth floor.

 The photo above shows all the rental items.
-Inside the case, along with the router, there are also accessories such as a charger, a return bag, and a slip.
+Inside the case, you'll find the router along with accessories such as a charger, a return bag, and a receipt slip.

 Inside the case, there is also an English instruction manual included.